-Analysis: During Q4, seventy-nine (79) Provider Audits were completed on Optum Idaho network providers.
-Of the 79 audits completed, 91.1% received a passing score.
-Corrective action plans were implemented for 8.9% of the audits.
+Analysis: During Q3, there were 164 Provider Audits completed on Optum Idaho network providers.
+Of the 164 audits completed, 76.2% received a passing score, up from 71.1% during Q2.
+Corrective action plans were implemented for 23.8% of the audits.
 Overall audit scores per region and per audit type are reflected in graphs below.